ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 - Binding is present even for falsy values.
   (See ["Comparison with `*ngIf` and `async`"](#comparison-with-ngif-and-async) section)
 - Takes away the multiple usages of the `async` or `ngrxPush` pipe.
+- Allows displaying different content based on the current state of an observable.
 - Provides a unified/structured way of handling `null` and `undefined`.
 - Triggers the change detection differently if `zone.js` is present or not using `ChangeDetectorRef.markForCheck` or `ɵmarkDirty`.